amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 This ensures the table stays in sync with active installations and can be used to track installation lifecycles reliably.

+### Rate Limit Scheduler

+Scans GitHub App Rate Limit usages every 5 minutes and generates metrics using AWS Powertools.
+These metrics can be seen from the rate limit dashboard.
+This enables proper tracking of rate limit usage for each GitHub App.

 ## Security Considerations

 ### Data Protection